samuelbulman/wanna-be-engineer/README.md

 ### Like what you see?
 #### If you decide to clone this repo:
 If you're a wannabe like me, do yourself a favor and follow these steps to prime your environment, _after_ cloning this repo and changing into the root directory locally:
-1. Create a virtual environment to isolate the packages required to execute the code in this repo: `python3 -m venv your_venv_name`
+1. Create a virtual environment to isolate this repos package dependencies: `python3 -m venv your_venv_name`
 2. Activate said virtual environment (if on MacOS): `source your_venv_name/bin/activate`
 3. Finally, install packages from requirements.txt file: `pip install -r requirements.txt`